openlegend/core-rules/core/SRD.md

 square) and unconscious.
 They have disadvantage 5 on all perception rolls, and are incapable of moving.
-As a result of being completely incapable of movement, an incapacitated character can be the victim of a finishing blow.
+As a result of being completely incapable of movement, an incapacitated character can be the victim of a finishing blow. \newline

-**Special**

-While most banes last until the target actively attempts to resist it, this bane prevents the target from being aware of their affliction and thus prevents them from actively attempting to break free.
+**Special:** While most banes last until the target actively attempts to resist it, this bane prevents the target from being aware of their affliction and thus prevents them from actively attempting to break free.
 However, the targets body fights to regain consciousness and resist the pending